Available 24/7 | Free Consultation

-No-fault vs. Liability Coverage
+No-Fault vs. Liability Coverage

 Pennsylvania has no-fault auto insurance requirements in place.
 In addition to the no-fault policy, motorists must also carry a liability policy.
 Understanding the difference between no-fault and liability coverage policies can help you better understand which policy covers what party in an accident.